Seabird: Other threats

 This crested auklet was oiled in Alaska during the spill of MV Selendang Ayu in 2004.

 Other human factors have led to declines and even extinctions in seabird populations and species.
 Of these, perhaps the most serious are introduced species.
 Seabirds, breeding predominantly on small isolated islands, are vulnerable to predators because they have lost many behaviours associated with defence from predators.
 Feral cats can take seabirds as large as albatrosses, and many introduced rodents, such as the Pacific rat, take eggs hidden in burrows.
 Introduced goats, cattle, rabbits and other herbivores can create problems, particularly when species need vegetation to protect or shade their young.
-The disturbance of breeding colonies by humans is often a problem as well—visitors, even well-meaning tourists, can flush brooding adults off a colony, leaving chicks and eggs vulnerable to predators.
+The disturbance of breeding colonies by humans is often a problem as well—visitors, even well-meaning tourists, can flush brooding adults off a colony, leaving chicks and eggs vulnerable to predators and meaning adults spend more energy due to these increased flights.

 The build-up of toxins and pollutants in seabirds is also a concern.
 Seabirds, being apex predators, suffered from the ravages of the insecticide DDT until it was banned; DDT was implicated, for example, in embryo development problems and the skewed sex ratio of western gulls in southern California.
 Oil spills are also a threat to seabirds: the oil is toxic, and bird feathers become saturated by the oil, causing them to lose their waterproofing.
 Oil pollution in particular threatens species with restricted ranges or already depressed populations.
+Seabirds can also collide with oil platforms, as well as other offshore structures such as wind farms and ships.

-Climate change mainly affect seabirds via changes to their habitat: various processes in the ocean lead to decreased availability of food and colonies are more often flooded as a consequence of sea level rise and extreme rainfall events.
-Heat stress from extreme temperatures is an additional threat.
+Climate change mainly can affect seabirds via multiple pathways, such as changes to their habitat, with various processes in the ocean having led to decreased availability of food.
+Seabird breeding colonies are more often flooded as a consequence of sea level rise and extreme rainfall or storm events, with heat stress from extreme temperatures posing an additional threat.
 Some seabirds have used changing wind patterns to forage further and more efficiently.

 In 2023, plasticosis, a new disease caused solely by plastics, was discovered in seabirds.
 The birds identified as having the disease have scarred digestive tracts from ingesting plastic waste.
 "When birds ingest small pieces of plastic, they found, it inflames the digestive tract.
 Over time, the persistent inflammation causes tissues to become scarred and disfigured, affecting digestion, growth and survival."